 And it’s the alpha and omega of “Celeste & Jesse,” a cute and wistful romance co-written by and starring Rashida Jones (“The Big Year”).
 She is Celeste, the over-organized, controlling professional woman who has been married, for six years, to artist/illustrator/surfer Jesse (SNL’s Andy Samberg).
 They’re best friends, even though he’s an unambitious slacker, a guy who “doesn’t have a checking account, or dress shoes.”
 That’s why they’re getting a divorce.

 They still sing along to “their song.”
 They have “their gesture,” a little heart shape they make with their hands.
 They love talking mit zilly German accents, yah?
-And there’s this game they play with and tiny object that looks phallic.
+And there’s this game they play with a tiny object that looks phallic.

 So what gives?